L3ad Solutions

 I Used AI to Track Every Customer Touchpoint.Churn Dropped 18%.

-I was staring at customer data scattered across email, Slack, and invoices.
+I had customer data scattered across email, Slack, and invoices.
 No pattern.

-The insight wasn't complicated: customers who stop asking questions are customers about to leave. google/technology/ai/) faster than any human reviewing spreadsheets.
+The insight wasn't complicated: customers who stop asking questions are customers about to leave.
+AI can spot these patterns faster than any human reviewing spreadsheets.

-I set it up to surface accounts where engagement dropped 40% month-over-month, then paired that with automated outreach—not sales pushes, just genuine check-ins asking if something was broken.
+I set it to surface accounts where engagement dropped 40% month over month, then paired that with outreach, not sales pushes, just genuine check-ins asking if something was broken.

 That's when retention tightened.
 Not because AI did anything magical, but because I could act before the relationship deteriorated.

-Our AI automation approach focuses on this: use the machine to see what's happening, then use humans to fix it.
+Our AI automation work focuses on exactly this: use the machine to see what's happening, then use a human to fix it.
+The tool's job is the early warning.

 Takeaway

-Export your last 90 days of customer interactions into a single spreadsheet (email opens, support tickets, login frequency, last purchase date).
-Feed it into ChatGPT with the prompt: 'Flag accounts where engagement dropped more than 30% in the last 30 days.'
-Review the list and call three of them yourself this week.
+Export your last 90 days of customer interactions into one spreadsheet: email opens, support tickets, login frequency, last purchase.
+Feed it to an AI tool and ask it to flag accounts where engagement dropped more than 30% in 30 days.
+Then call three of them yourself this week.

 how to use ai to improve customer retention